aptos-labs/developer-docs/docs/move/book/loops.md

 }
 ```

-The `break` expression cannot be used outside of a loop.
+The `break` expression cannot be used outside a loop.

 ### `continue`